Skip to main content

 Stakeholder

 PlanningStaff participates in the City’s CBTP Steering Committee.
-The first meeting was held on May 20, 2025.
+Meeting schedule not yet identified.

 Castro Valley